University of Santo Tomas Faculty of Medicine and Surgery: History

+Historical Timeline

 Academics

 The faculty offers the four-year Doctor of Medicine degree, a comprehensive professional academic program which combines lectures, case analyses, and practical simulation exercises.
 The entire curriculum focuses on the basic, clinical, and emergency medical sciences.
 Teaching methods make use of both classic and modern medical practices and technologies.

 In 2001, the faculty adopted the problem-based learning method for use in the curriculum.
 The move was highly controversial.
 Several professors complained that the medical students were not learning the basic sciences adequately.
 In 2003, the curriculum format combined elements of both traditional (lecture-based) and problem-based methods.
-Contrary to what was expected as a decline in the quality of the learning of students by some faculty members the first and second batches of PBL trained physicians garnered a 92 & 96% passing percentages, respectively.
+Contrary to what was expected as a decline in the quality of the learning of students by some faculty members, the first and second batches of PBL-trained physicians garnered 92% & 96% passing percentages, respectively.
 This data complemented the 10-year study on outcome improvements using PBL conducted at Harvard School of Medicine from 1994 to 2004.

 The graduating students undergo a series of written and oral exams known as the revalida, a qualifying examination prior to graduation.
 In the oral examinations, groups of three students each are questioned by panels composed of three professors on basic, clinical, and emergency medical sciences.
 Passing the revalida is a prerequisite to graduation.
 Medical school graduates qualify to take the licensure exams for physicians conducted by the Board of Medicine, and under the control and supervision of the Professional Regulation Commission of the Philippines.

 The faculty regularly conducts postgraduate courses covering specialties and subspecialties (i.e. sports medicine, family medicine, geriatrics and gerontology, alternative medicine).